 Jane Griffin RPh, Board Member

-Jane Griffin is a Registered Pharmacist, Certified HIPAA Professional (CHP) and Lean Six-Sigma Yellow Belt experienced in pharmacy practice, clinical research, technology development, regulatory affairs, and lean six-sigma process improvement.
+Jane Griffin is a Registered Pharmacist with experience in pharmacy practice, clinical research, technology development, regulatory affairs, and lean six-sigma process improvement.
 In her fourteen years at Cerner Corporation, she worked across organizations to facilitate research, enhance patient safety and improve workflows.
-She led the development strategy for Cerner’s clinical research solutions that integrate research into the health care workflow; was a founding stakeholder in interoperability collaborations; and has been actively engaged in bringing clarity to FDA regulatory expectations.
-She is currently focused on collaborating with health care organizations to create value through process improvement.
+She led the development strategy for Cerner’s clinical research solutions integrating research into the health care workflow; was a founding stakeholder in interoperability collaborations; cross-walked health care and research regulations to provide clarity on site regulatory requirements; and worked with health care organizations to create value through process improvement.
 She also served on the clinical grants review council for First Hand Foundation.

 Daniel D. Rexroth, Board Member

-Mr. Rexroth is President/CEO of PremierLife and the Village.
-Mr. Rexroth joined the Village in 1990 as Executive Director of the VCC.
-He was promoted to Vice President of the Village’s Health Services Division in 1991 before becoming Village President in March 2001.
+Rexroth joined John Knox Village in 1990 as executive director of the Village Care Center.
+He was promoted to vice president of the Village’s health services division in 1991 before becoming John Knox Village president in March 2001.

-Mr. Rexroth is currently a member of several professional boards including Caring Communities Insurance Company, Mid-America Nazarene University, Saint Luke’s East and the Palestine Economic Development Corporation.
+Rexroth currently is a member of several professional boards including Caring Communities Insurance Company, Mid-America Nazarene University, Saint Luke’s East and the Palestine Economic Development Corporation.
 He has served on the boards of Caring Communities Insurance Company, LeadingAge (formerly the American Association of Homes and Services for the Aging), Nursing Facilities Agent Corporation, LeadingAge Missouri and State of Missouri Certificate of Need Program.
 Rexroth also is active in the local community serving on the boards of directors of the Lee’s Summit Healthcare Foundation, the Lee’s Summit Economic Development Council and the Lee’s Summit Civic Roundtable.